huggingface/blog/gptq-integration.md

 ## Acknowledgements

 We would like to thank [William](https://github.com/PanQiWei) for his support and his work on the amazing AutoGPTQ library and for his help in the integration.
 We would also like to thank [TheBloke](https://huggingface.co/TheBloke) for his work on quantizing many models with AutoGPTQ and sharing them on the Hub and for his help with the integration.
+We would also like to aknowledge [qwopqwop200](https://github.com/qwopqwop200) for his continuous contributions on AutoGPTQ library and his work on extending the library for CPU that is going to be released in the next versions of AutoGPTQ.

 Finally, we would like to thank [Pedro Cuenca](https://github.com/pcuenca) for his help with the writing of this blogpost.